artem-burashnikov/Articles/README.md

 # Programming and Experiments Repository

-This repository is a collection of articles, research papers and experiments in various programming languages and related subjects.
+This repository is a collection of articles, research papers and experiments.

 ## Getting Started